atom/atom/docs/upgrading/upgrading-your-ui-theme.md

 }
 ```

+Check out the [find-and-replace][https://github.com/atom/find-and-replace/blob/master/stylesheets/find-and-replace.less#L10] package for another example of using `::shadow` to pierce the shadow DOM.

 #### /deep/

 The `/deep/` combinator overrides *all* shadow boundaries, making it useful for rules you want to apply globally such as scrollbar styling.
 Here's a snippet containing scrollbar styling for the Atom Dark UI theme before shadow DOM support: